mercedes-benz/score/docs/features/ai-platform/index.rst

 Key Goals:

 - Enable on-device SLM/LLM inference using runtimes such as llama.cpp
+- Support inference on multiple models at the same time
 - Define a Context API that allows the injection of relevant task context, session memory, driver preferences, and environmental factors into the LLM
 - Provide an MCP Server that exposes vehicle states and control interfaces to the SLM/LLM in a structured, machine-readable format, enabling real-time interaction with in-vehicle systems